xpack/xpm-js/README.md

   `arm64`, `ia32`, `mips`, `mipsel`, `ppc`, `ppc64`, `s390`, `s390x`,
   `x32`, and `x64`)

-When the `xpm` command is started with `--config`, `properties` include the configuration properties _before_ the xPack properties and the following object is also available:
+When the `xpm` command is started with `--config`, the configuration properties are preferred to the xPack properties and the following object is also added to `properties`:

-- `configuration` with the current xPack build configuration;
+- `configuration` with the full content of the current xPack build configuration;
   the configuration name is available as `configuration.name`

 For the full list of variables available for substitutions, please